milesroberts-123/poolseq-kmers/README.md

 - [x] compare snp and genome-wide diversity estimates to ground truth

-- [ ] compare snp and genome-wide fst estimates to ground truth
+- [x] compare snp and genome-wide fst estimates to ground truth

-- [ ] simulate reference bias by masking portions of reference genome (how much to mask, which individuals to mask)
+- [x] simulate reference bias by masking portions of reference genome (how much to mask, which individuals to mask)

+- [ ] write hetmers binary to calculate fst

+- [ ] add hetmers binary to workflow

 - [ ] update to smudgeplot >0.3.0, once we're able to get k-mer sequences again